sDenizOzturk/pixstore/docusaurus/docs/reference/backend/custom-endpoint.md

 It returns an image payload encoded in Pixstore's wire format (`Uint8Array`), which is directly consumable by the frontend.

+If the image does not exist or another error occurs, this function returns null.
+Always check the result before sending a response.

 If the default endpoint is enabled, this function throws an error to prevent accidental dual-endpoint usage.

 ---